frenchfrog42/frenchfrog42.github.io/index.md

 # Try Baguette here

 Edit the file `test.rkt` and play with it!
 Execute `racket test.rkt` to compile.
+Or press the green arrow.
+If it's laggy it's replit fault, not mine, in your IDE it won't be I promise.

 <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@frenchfrog42/Embed?embed=true"></iframe>